benallen-dev/benallen-dot-dev/content/posts/2024/sorry-boss-i-use-vim-btw/index.md

 Turns out I had partially recreated [imgcat](https://github.com/danielgatis/imgcat).
 Whoops.
 I have since stolen the idea of using the `▄` character instead of using `██`, but you get where I'm going.
 I tend to build my own solutions to things, usually mumbling an excuse like "I'm also doing this to learn, so it's ok".

 While it's true that doing things in this way will make you naturally pick things up as you gather a little bit of knowledge and experience in various topics, it's definitely not the most efficient way of doing things.
 The same is true of the text editor setup.
-Unless you're happy to install a distro and just learn the way it works, assembling a neovim config is like a samurai honing the edge of his sword until it's perfect.
-The same goes for things like terminals.
+Unless you're happy to install a distro and just learn the way it works, assembling a neovim config is like a samurai honing the edge of his sword until it's exactly where it needs to be.
 Polish until perfection, or at least good enough to slice your enemies.

 Before anyone gets worried my enemies are bugs and bad code, not people, ok?
 Just wanted to mention that.
 Also, your production deployment is not the place to use your home-spun implementation of Redis.
 Just use actual Redis for production, don't come at me because your app went down because your implementation of `MSET` has a memory leak.